Blazemeter/apiritif/README.md

         http.get("https://blazedemo.com/contactUs").assert_ok()
         http.get("https://blazedemo.com/copyright").assert_ok()
 ```
 In this case we have multiple requests divided into blocks.
 I do not want to test pages under `users` space if it is not available.
-Also I want to process test for `contactUs` and `copyright` pages even if something wrong with users.
 For this purpose we can use `smart_transaction`.

 ```python